 We have completed the local complaints process and are issuing a final decision.
-Should I still refer the complainant to the PHSO?
+Should I still refer the complainant to PHSO?

-No. Please use the following paragraph:
+Yes.
+From 1 July 2020, please use the following paragraph:

 How will this affect your consideration of the 12-month time limit for bringing complaints to the Ombudsman?